-Having moisture and foreign matter enter into insulation leads to a low resistance path for leakage current.
-A drop in insulation resistance can be sudden like when equipment is flooded, but most times the drop is gradual, giving plenty of warning if checked periodically.
+Having moisture and foreign matter enter into insulation can lead to a low resistance path for leakage current.
+A drop in insulation resistance can be sudden, such as when equipment is flooded, but most times the drop is gradual, giving plenty of warning if checked periodically.

 Reduce the risk of failure, unexpected downtime and expensive emergency repair costs by testing your generator for insulation problems with a Megohmmeter test.
 Using a portable handheld tool, Holt of California's trained technicians can perform the Time-Resistance Method test on your generator insulation to determine its condition.